LinguaLatina/textbook/docs/topics/unit1/prepositions/index.md

 In Latin, **prepositions** are indeclinable words followed by a noun in the *ablative* or *accusative* case (called the **object of the preposition**).
 This unit consisting of preposition and the object of the preposition is what constitutes the **prepositional phrase**.

+You can expect that the noun in a prepositional phrase in Latin will be in either the accusative or ablative case.
+We have already learned that noun cases in Latin have particular functions.
+These functions broadly correspond to which of the cases is used with a particular preposition.
+Prepositions using the accusative case often convey an idea of motion or direction, while prepositions using the ablative case describe static situations or circumstances.

+The preposition *per*, for example, is always used with the accusative to express the idea of "through, throughout".
+Hyginus says that Saturn searched for Jupiter *per terras*, "throughout (many) countries or lands" (*terra, terrae*, f.).

-An example of a prepositional phrase in Latin is the **ablative of agent**.
+Another example of a prepositional phrase in Latin is the **ablative of agent**.
 With a passive verb, you can use the preposition *ā/ab* with a word in the ablative case to indicate who performed the action of the verb.
 For example:

 *puer* ***ā puellā*** *amatus est*.
 The boy was loved **by the girl**.